JPoojaSree/webapi-sql-crud/README.md

-# Web API CRUD Project – Vibe Coding Challenge (PDF Version)
+# Web API CRUD Project

 This repository contains a full-stack **ASP.NET Core Web API CRUD application**, developed in just **2 days** as part of a coding sprint under the **Vibe Coding** initiative.
 The project demonstrates practical skills in building RESTful APIs, frontend integration, and database connectivity using modern Microsoft technologies.